Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Recent Performances

-- In last week's game against the Steelers, Kelce recorded five catches for 108 yards (21.6 yards per reception) and scored one touchdown.
+- In last week's game against the Steelers, Kelce recorded five catches for 108 yards (21.6 yards per catch) and scored one touchdown.

-- Kelce has 167 receiving yards on 14 catches (19 targets) with three touchdowns over his last three outings, averaging 55.7 yards per game.
+- Kelce's during his last three games stat line reveals 14 catches for 167 yards and three touchdowns.
+He put up 55.7 yards per game, and was targeted 19 times.

 Kelce's Kansas City Teammates